allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 the one set in the `Init script` field of the autoscaler wizard
 * `extra_clearml_conf` - ClearML configuration to use by the ClearML Agent when executing your experiments.
 This configuration will be appended to that set in the `Additional ClearML Configuration` field of the autoscaler wizard
-* `files` - Files to create at designated paths with predefined content on the launched cloud instances.
+* `files` - Files to create at designated paths with predefined content inside the container running the autoscaler.
 For more information, see [Files Section](../../configs/clearml_conf.md#files-section)
-* `environment` - Dictionary of environment variables and values to set in the OS environment of the launched cloud instances.
+* `environment` - Dictionary of environment variables and values to set in the OS environment of the container running the autoscaler.
 For more information, see [Environment Section](../../configs/clearml_conf.md#environment-section)

 For example, the following configuration would be applied to all autoscaler instances: